 Rheumatoid arthritis or osteoarthritis can usually be seen on a simple X-ray.
 In the case of a fall or other injury, if the X-ray doesn't show an obvious fracture, your physician may schedule a CT scan or MRI to check for a small hairline fracture.

-The physicians at Methodist Orthopedics & Sports Medicine treat all conditions and injuries of the hip, including:
+The physicians at Houston Methodist treat all conditions and injuries of the hip, including:

 » Artificial Hip Dislocation Precautions

 » Hip Arthroscopy

 »Hip Pinning Surgery for a Fractured Hip